 Can adults participate with youth groups on the Challenge Course?
 Yes, certainly, but we do have some advice for you.
 Our Challenge Course events are designed to pull participants out of what is comfortable to them, so that they will learn new lessons about themselves and overcoming challenges.
 For youth, this usually comes when we give them more decision making freedom than they are used to.
 With this, they struggle with how to complete activities and how to deal with uncomfortable situations like fear, disagreement, and frustration.
 There are lessons for youth participants whether they deal with these situations well or not.
 We find frequently, though, that when adults are on the course, they and the youth slide into the comfortable relationship of the adult giving instruction and the youth following.
 When that begins, the youth are slower to think on their own and quicker to look to others for the answers.
 We find that with a group of adults and youth, the adults end up being the leaders.
 That may be fine, depending on what your goals are for your group.
 But, if you would like for your youth to take a stronger leadership role, we usually encourage adults who still want to participate to participate physically but not make decisions or instruct the youth how they should approach each initiative.

 How can my group participate in Lakeshore’s Challenge Course?
 Lakeshore’s Challenge Course is only available with a reservation.
 We have to recruit and pay facilitators, so the more notice, the better.
-For your group to reserve the Challenge Course, you must fill out a reservation form below.
-There is a link describing Rules and Rates below.
-To check dates and see if the Challenge Course is available, call Tiffany at 731-584-6102.
-There is also a waiver form that every High Ropes participant will need to fill out and an information sheet that will help us better prepare for your group’s special needs.
+To check dates and make a reservation for the Challenge Course, call Allison at 731-584-6102.
 If you have any other questions, give us a call or email Allison Doyle for more information.
 We look forward to giving your group a new challenge.